claudiofcosta/Portfolio/personal_projects/dashboard_personal_expenses/README.md

 #### **App Overview**

 - On top, user can upload his/her own dataset.
-A template csv file can be downloaded via the download button
+A template csv file can be downloaded via the download button.

+- User can also define the initial balance of each account, by changing the values in the dataframe

 - The app is composed by two main tabs: The first shows the evolution of the total financial assets over time, and the second is a record of income and expenses.